ivel2412/Obsidian/6 - Main Notes/First class Functions.md

 Also Known as Higher order function

+- in Python the function are values just like string or list
+* these functions ca be assigned to a variable
+* functions can be added to another function
+* Anonymous Functions have no name in python they are known as

 Where function are treated as a Values like a object or a variable

 We are gonna use [[Python]] as an Example